taoteh1221/Open_Crypto_Tracker/README.txt

 ############################################################################################################################

-Privately track ANY Crypto on your home network or internet website for FREE.
+Privately track ANY Crypto on your home network or internet website, for FREE.
 100% FREE / open source / PRIVATE cryptocurrency portfolio tracker.
 Email / text / Alexa / Telegram price alerts, price charts, mining calculators, leverage / gain / loss / balance stats, news feeds + more.
 Privately track Bitcoin / Ethereum / unlimited cryptocurrencies.
 Customize as many assets / markets / alerts / charts as you want.

 The primary goal of the Open Crypto Tracker project is to provide a 100% FREE / PRIVATE / Open Source cryptocurrency tracker to the crypto community, that 'just works', is easy to use, AND maintains a high level of user privacy / security.
 Previously known as 'DFD Cryptocoin Values', Open Crypto Tracker has been in active development since August of 2014.
 The source code was released on github.com ( https://github.com/taoteh1221/Open_Crypto_Tracker ) later in September of 2015, under the "Open Source" GPL (version 3) license.